Smart, capable leaders love to solve problems – but beware taking on other peoples’ work at the expense of your own.

 It’s particularly hard for entrepreneurs and founders to drop the superhero mantle.

 Consider the case of my client, Omar, who started a successful business that grew fast, from one to 250 employees within five years.
-Yet he struggled in his role as CEO, feeling disconnected with the people working for him.
-After participating in 360-degree feedback, he got their uncensored read on his performance: his strengths were sales, networking and risk taking.
+Yet he struggled in his role as CEO, feeling disconnected from the people working for him.
+After participating in 360-degree feedback, he got their uncensored read on his performance: his strengths were sales, networking, and risk-taking.
 Team building and management, not so much.